 Apple also releases a free beta to the general public.
 Since the software is beta, it isn’t as reliable as officially-released versions to the general public and it could cause problems on your Mac.
 The public beta is a few cycles behind the developer beta, so they’re not the same.

-If you try out the beta and decide later that you don’t want to use it anymore, you can go back to macOS Mojave.
+If you try out the beta and decide later that you don’t want to use it anymore, you can go back to the public release of macOS Catalina.

 Why is the new macOS called ‘Catalina’?